 A guide to the North-east’s Nature Reserves

-The social movement ‘World Animal Day’ aims to raise the status of animals to improve welfare standards all over the world.
-To celebrate this important occasion, this blog will take you through some of Aberdeen and Aberdeenshire’s Nature Reserves where all wildlife is protected and undisturbed.
+22 April marks Earth Day - a reminder to look after the environment and to follow a more eco-friendlier lifestyle.
+To celebrate this important occasion, this blog will take you through some of Aberdeen and Aberdeenshire’s nature reserves where all wildlife is protected and undisturbed.

 One of Scotland’s most dramatic stretches of coastline has a home just north of Newburgh in Aberdeenshire.
 Forvie National Nature Reserve can often be recognized by it’s glorious sand dunes which are said to be some of the largest in Great Britain – the southern end of the reserve has even been compared to the Sahara Desert.

 The wind and the tide have chiseled away at this landscape creating a continuous shifting of the dunes, meaning layers of the Nature Reserve’s history are being hidden and then revealed.